dedoc/scramble/docs/usage/getting-started.md

 weight: 1
 ---

-Now, after you have Scramble installed, it is time to ensure that all the API routes will be added to the docs.
+Now, after you have Scramble installed, first thing to do is to ensure that all the API routes are added to the docs.

+## Routes resolution

 By default, all routes starting with `api` are added to the documentation.
 For example, `yoursite.com/api/users` will be added to the docs.
 This can be customized by modifying `scramble.api_path` config value.
 For example, if you want to add all routes starting with `api/v1`, you should set `scramble.api_path` to `api/v1`.
 Make sure you publish the config file first.